VAFW133 Woodcarving - Furniture

 - At least two individual critiques with instructor are held to assess projects using the above criteria and to review students' overall progress.

 - Instructor evaluation of tool and shop safety practices through observation and quizzes.

-Reference, Resource, or Learning Materials to be used by Students:See course format.
+Reference, Resource, or Learning Materials to be used by Student:See course syllabus.
 Slides, video, digital technology by instructor, and field trip to a museum are incorporated.